TypeScript

 Add parameters for Window

-The front-end development is very large program is dealing with Window, sometimes we have to add parameters to Window, such as various statistical code.
+Front-end development is largely about dealing with Window.
+Sometimes we have to add parameters to Window, such as various statistical codes.
 Provide a way to add parameters in TypeScript.
-Define the following in / src/typings.d.ts
+Define as follows in /src/typings.d.ts

 :